mootzen/wazuhMailReport/README.md

 ## Requirements

-Running Wazuh instance and PostFix (not tested in Docker)
+Running Wazuh instance (not tested in Docker), PostFix or other Mail-Server, jq and mailutils

 ## Install:
 ### Create new file as sudo: